 - Fill any low spots in the subfloor greater than 1/8" in 6 feet with a Portland cement leveling compound.
 Check this by using a 6' straight edge.
-Remove any high spots by sanding or grinding. - Remove any existing floor molding (if any) except for the wall baseboards.
-Unless you plan to replace. - [2] To undercut door frames, lay a loose plank upside down against the frame.
+Remove any high spots by sanding or grinding. - Remove any existing floor molding (if any) except for the wall baseboards. - [2] To undercut door frames, lay a loose plank upside down against the frame and on top of the underlayment.
 This will be your guide for proper height to allow installed planks to float under the door frame.
 Saw the bottom of the doorjamb case molding back to the wall studs so that 1/4" expansion gap is maintained when laminate is fitted under doorjamb case molding. - Sweep the subfloor clean.